 Born in Leavenworth, Kansas in 1954, Doug had service-before-self instilled in him at an early age by his father, a World War II combat veteran and a corrections officer at the Leavenworth Federal Penitentiary.

-Doug was then elected to the US House of Representatives in 2006 to represent Colorado’s Fifth District.
-Colorado’s Fifth District, based in Colorado Springs, is one of our nation’s most military-intensive congressional districts and the proud home to more than 100,000 veterans who have served our country with distinction and honor.
-Because of the district's military and veterans concentration, Doug serves as a high-ranking member on both the House Armed Services Committee and the House Veterans Affairs Committee.
+Doug was then elected to the US House of Representatives in 2006 to represent Colorado's Fifth District.
+Colorado's Fifth District, based in Colorado Springs, is one of our nation's most military-intensive congressional districts and the home to more than 100,000 veterans who have served our country with distinction and honor.
+Because of the district's military and veteran concentration, Doug serves as a high-ranking member on the House Armed Services Committee and a former member for ten years of the Veterans Affairs Committee.
 In these roles, he has protected important national defense funding, programs, and missions and has fought hard for the right of veterans to receive the healthcare they have earned.
-Additionally, the Congressman has worked since his first full day in office to bring about a dignified and fitting National Veterans Cemetery to the Pikes Peak Region, and he is well on the way to achieving that goal, with construction slated to begin in the near future.
+Additionally, the Congressman has worked since his first day in office to bring about a dignified and fitting National Veterans Cemetery to the Pikes Peak Region, which is now completed.

 Throughout his time in public service, Doug has been a leader on pro-family and small business issues, a strong advocate for our veterans and our military, and a supporter of lower taxes, immigration reform, less government spending, and protection of the Second Amendment.

-Doug is married to Jeanie, his wife of 40 years and an accomplished artist and former teacher at the Bemis School of Art in Colorado Springs.
-The Lamborns have also raised five extremely successful children.
-Their four sons were Eagle Scouts and, among them, have served as a doctor, in the military, as an attorney, and as a member of the creative arts community in Los Angeles.
-Their daughter was an accomplished collegiate track and field athlete and holds a Master's Degree in Journalism.
-The family has continued to grow with the addition of a son-in-law who works in the medical field and two daughters-in-law, one of whom is a Christian missionary and one of whom served as a Deputy District Attorney in El Paso County.
-The youngest members of the family are three beloved grandchildren.
+Doug is married to Jeanie, his wife of 45 years and an accomplished artist and former teacher at the Bemis School of Art in Colorado Springs.
+The Lamborn's have also raised five extremely successful children.
+Their four sons were Eagle Scouts and, among them, have served as a doctor, in the military, as an attorney, and as a member of the film industry in Los Angeles.
+Their daughter was an accomplished Division I track and field athlete and an advanced degree in creative non-fiction.
+Three of their children are married, and among them, they have six grandchildren.